-Finance costs from operations consist of interest expense on loans and borrowings, amortization of deferred financing costs and other miscellaneous interest expense.
-For this period, interest expense on loans and borrowings accounted for \$3,114 and miscellaneous interest expense was \$261.
-Amortized deferred financing cost was \$28.
-Of the \$1,189 increase in finance costs from operations compared to the three months ended December 31, 2021, \$954 was the result of the REIT's new debt placed during 2021 and 2022.
-Floor plan interest on homes located on the REIT's investment properties, included in miscellaneous interest expense, accounted for an additional \$190 of the increase and was due to increases in floor plan interest rates as well as the value of manufactured homes on which floor plan interest is incurred.
+For this period, interest expense on loans and borrowings accounted for \$13,310 and floorplan interest and other miscellaneous interest expense was \$1,022.
+Amortized deferred financing cost was \$196.
+Of the \$3,367 increase in finance costs from operations compared to the year ended December 31, 2022, \$2,956 was the result of the REIT's new debt placed during 2022 and 2023, approximately 45% of which originated in September 2022 or later.
+Floor plan interest on homes located on the REIT's investment properties, included in miscellaneous interest expense, accounted for an additional \$275 of the increase and was due to increases in floor plan interest rates as well as the value of manufactured homes on which floor plan interest was incurred.
+Amortization of deferred financing costs accounted for the remainder of the increase as costs associated with September 18th Bridge Notes and September 19th Bridge Note are being amortized over the term of the note which is 12 months.

 Management Discussion and Analysis

-For the year ended December 31, 2022
+For the year ended December 31, 2023

 Amounts in Thousands of US Dollars (except for per unit amounts)